All extracts are taken from the “Safer Doors” book. Published by Geddes and Grossett. Copyright laws apply.

 It is said that in the first 10 seconds of meeting or seeing someone we form an impression of what they are like, and that they form an opinion of us.
 Even before words are exchanged this happens, so it follows that our appearance, our clothes and demeanour, go a long way to determining how others perceive us, and how we perceive them.

 Having said that, door supervisors also have to be careful not to be unduly influenced by a person’s appearance, age, dress, speech or gestures, thereby reducing the chances of making inaccurate or unfair judgements.
 They should also be conscious of their own self-image and how they use it to influence those around them.
 There can be a difference between the way we see ourselves and the way that others interpret that image.

 Supervisors need to project a clean, smart and positive image to customers.
 Dirty or unkempt clothes or uniform creates a bad visual image, as can the wearing of unnecessary jewellery.
 The large gold sovereign rings, for example, can project an aggressive image to some people, particularly to those who see them as potential weapons as well as ornaments.

-Wearing a Radio earpiece can be used a preventative measure, along with a body worn camera.
+Wearing a Radio earpiece can be used a preventative measure, along with a body worn camera and a visible tactical vest.
 Although the types of clothes a person wears, or how they wear them, can reveal clues about their personality, they can also be like a costume and represent what the wearer is pretending or trying to be.